 A: The merger cannot be completed unless the merger agreement is adopted by Centrue's shareholders and the Midland share issuance proposal is approved by Midland's shareholders.
 If you are a Centrue shareholder and you fail to submit a proxy or vote in person at the Centrue special meeting, or vote to abstain, or you do not provide your broker, bank or other fiduciary with voting instructions, as applicable, this will have the same effect as a vote against the adoption of the merger agreement.
-If you are a Midland shareholder and you fail to submit a proxy or vote in person at the Midland special meeting, or you do not provide your broker, bank or other fiduciary with voting instructions, as applicable, this will have the same effect as a vote against the adoption of the merger agreement.
-If you are a Midland shareholder and you fail to submit a proxy or vote in person at the Midland special meeting, or you do not provide your broker, bank or other fiduciary with voting instructions, as applicable, it may prevent Midland from obtaining a quorum and require Midland ado adjourn the Midland special meeting to solicit additional proxies.
-The boards of directors of Midland and Centrue both unanimously recommend that their respective shareholders vote for "FOR" the proposal described in this joint proxy statement/prospectus and set forth on their respective proxy cards.
+If you are a Midland shareholder and you fail to submit a proxy or vote in person at the Midland special meeting, or you do not provide your broker, bank or other fiduciary with voting instructions, as applicable, it may prevent Midland from obtaining a quorum and require Midland to adjourn the Midland special meeting to solicit additional proxies.
+The boards of directors of Midland and Centrue both unanimously recommend that their respective shareholders vote for "FOR" the proposals described in this joint proxy statement/prospectus and set forth on their respective proxy cards.